Americans spend about $2.6 billion on candy each Halloween. That’s a lot of sugar.

 Whether or not you have candy in the house, if you have trick or treaters in the family, you’re likely to end up with more than your fair share come October 31.

 To rid the house of temptations (and ensure your kids still get a reward for their hard work), Arivale Coaches suggest looking to see if there are candy buy-backs in your area.
 Your kids can sell their candy and earn a few extra bucks to buy a special present.
 Some dentists are also known to participate in candy buy backs, so contact yours to see if they are participating.
-Read more about what some Coaches are doing to manage their kids’ candy in the Arivale Community Forum.

 6. Focus on Your Favorites